brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## C++ Version

-The code must work with the C++17 standard.
+The code must work with the C++17 standard, unless, for an optional feature that can be enabled and that uses a more recent standard (e.g. Coroutines).

 ## Select the Right Size Type for Numeric Types